woodrad/gpgref/README.md

 Copy gpg.conf to ~/.gnupg/ or %APPDATA%/gnupg/ on Windows with Gpg4Win.

 ### OpenSSH Support
-Copy gpg-agent.conf to ~/.gnupg/ or %APPDATA%/gnupg on Windows with Gpg4Win.
+Copy gpg-agent.conf to ~/.gnupg/ or %APPDATA%/gnupg on Windows with Gpg4Win available at https://www.gpg4win.org/.

 ####Linux Only: Add .pam_environment or .bashrc to your home directory ~/